 Pictured Above: Tenstrike, Minn., farrier Neal Martin was instrumental in helping Annie in her bout with founder.
 Photo: Kathleen Preece

-Editor’s Note: Bemidji, Minn., horse owner Kathleen Preece recently was inspired to share her story of her foundered miniature pony Annie after reading Brian Hyodo’s blog “Answering the Question that All Farriers Dread.”
+Editor’s Note: Bemidji, Minn., horse owner Kathleen Preece was inspired to share her story of her foundered miniature pony Annie after reading Brian Hyodo’s blog “Answering the Question that All Farriers Dread.”

 The words felt like wads of cotton in my mouth — thick, difficult to swallow.
 I could barely spit them out: “Neal, should I put her down?”